murtazasamiwala/exploratory_data_analysis/README.md

 # exploratory_data_analysis
- python class for EDA
 Class to conduct exploratory analysis of dataframe (df) for a given dependent
     variable (dep) and indepent quan variables (indq).
 If independent quan variables (indq) not given, selects all int/float columns apart from dependent variable as independent quan variables